|On this page…|

 |Data Store Memory|

-Based on the mode you select, specify a data type as follows:
+Based on the mode you select, specify a data type.

 |Mode||What To Specify|

 You cannot specify a value.
-You inherit the data type from previously defined data, based on the scope you select for the data object:
+You inherit the data type based on the scope you select for the data object:

 Select a data type from the drop-down list of supported data types, as described in Built-In Data Types.